Business broadband pros and cons of Brexit

 Since bookmakers change the odds constantly it’s difficult to keep track, but at the time of writing, the odds of leaving the EU sometime in 2019 without a deal are shortening all the time.
 In other words, it’s looking increasingly likely that the UK and the EU will not come to an agreement.

-However, no matter what the no deal Brexit odds are, our advice would be not to rush to the bookies but take a minute to think about the implications for your business of leaving the EU.
 To understand the consequences of Brexit, we need to take a step back and get our heads around the current position of telecommunications in the UK-EU relationship.

 Telecommunications Regulation in the EU